 Annual Evaluation of Directors, Committee and Board

-The Board of Directors has carried out annual evaluation of its own performance, Board committees and individual directors pursuant to the provisions of the Companies Act, 2013 and the Corporate Governance requirements as prescribed in the Securities and Exchange Board of India (Listing Obligation and Disclosure Requirement) Regulations, 2015 ("SEBI Listing Regulations").
+The Board of Directors has carried out annual evaluation of its own performance, Committees of the Board and individual directors pursuant to the provisions of the Companies Act, 2013 and the Corporate Governance requirements as prescribed under Securities and Exchange Board of India (Listing Obligation and Disclosure Requirement) Regulations, 2015.

-A statement indicating the manner for evaluation of performance of the Board and its committee, individual Directors is stated in the Corporate Governance Report forming part of this Annual Report.
+A statement indicating the manner for evaluation of performance of the Board, its committees and individual Directors is stated in the Corporate Governance Report forming part of this Annual Report.

 Internal Control Systems